What Are Rotating Proxies? A Comprehensive Guide

 Like everything in life, rotating proxy servers have their benefits and drawbacks.

-- Easy to use for web scraping – with a backconnect proxy server, you won’t need to worry about managing IP lists or setting up IP rotation manually.
+- Easy to use for web scraping – with a backconnect proxy server, you won’t need to worry about managing lists or setting up IP rotation manually.
 Simply plug it in and scrape away.

 - Very scalable – providers control thousands to millions of proxy addresses in their pools, especially if they sell residential IPs.
 You can instantly scale up or down as needed.